 Track your inventory

 Inventory management is a critical part of a successful retail operation.
 Without monitoring what’s selling, what’s not, average turnover and profit margin, it’s hard to know how well your store is performing or to accurately make any necessary adjustments.
-While inventory tracking can certainly be managed by hand, inventory management software can offer a real-time look at what you have on hand, streamlining your internal processes.
+While inventory tracking can certainly be managed by hand, inventory management software can offer a real-time look at what you have on hand, streamlining your internal processes and practices.

 Build an eCommerce presence